 Come on over to Grandmas house.
-Love being a Mema and Learning to deal with being "Over the Hill" with health by sharing my fun, cooking, wisdom, and a day in our life.
+I love being a Mema and am learning to deal with being "Over the Hill".
+I share health stories, cooking, wisdom, and a day in our lives.
 We hope you stay awhile.
 Come inside and have something to eat!

 Butter a 15- x 10-inch jellyroll pan, or line the pan with a Silpat®.
 (Don’t line it with wax or parchment paper, since they can’t handle this kind of heat.)